PaddlePaddle/PaddleDetection/configs/mot/fairmot/README.md

 [FairMOT](https://arxiv.org/abs/2004.01888) is based on an Anchor Free detector Centernet, which overcomes the problem of anchor and feature misalignment in anchor based detection framework.
 The fusion of deep and shallow features enables the detection and ReID tasks to obtain the required features respectively.
 It also uses low dimensional ReID features.
 FairMOT is a simple baseline composed of two homogeneous branches propose to predict the pixel level target score and ReID features.
 It achieves the fairness between the two tasks and  obtains a higher level of real-time MOT performance.

+### PP-Tracking real-time MOT system
+In addition, PaddleDetection also provides [PP-Tracking](../../../deploy/pptracking/README.md) real-time multi-object tracking system.
+PP-Tracking is the first open source real-time Multi-Object Tracking system, and it is based on PaddlePaddle deep learning framework.
+It has rich models, wide application and high efficiency deployment.

+PP-Tracking supports two paradigms: single camera tracking (MOT) and multi-camera tracking (MTMCT).
+Aiming at the difficulties and pain points of actual business, PP-Tracking provides various MOT functions and applications such as pedestrian tracking, vehicle tracking, multi-class tracking, small object tracking, traffic statistics and multi-camera tracking.
+The deployment method supports API and GUI visual interface, and the deployment language supports Python and C++, The deployment platform environment supports Linux, NVIDIA Jetson, etc.

+### AI studio public project tutorial
+PP-tracking provides an AI studio public project tutorial.
+Please refer to this [tutorial](https://aistudio.baidu.com/aistudio/projectdetail/3022582).

 ## Model Zoo

 ### FairMOT Results on MOT-16 Training Set